httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 {"hello": "world"}
 ~~~

-With the additional requirements that at least the method, path, authority, and cache-control be signed, and that the signature creation timestamp is recent enough at the time of verification, the verification passes.
+With the additional requirements that at least the method, authority, path, content-digest, content-length, and content-type be signed, and that the signature creation timestamp is recent enough at the time of verification, the verification passes.

 ### Enforcing Application Requirements {#verify-requirements}